LeksoBugadze/RockPaperScissors/README.md

 My first mini project with JS

-Created my first project with JS using if/else
+Created rock paper scissors using if/else statementsby directly checking what was the input and comparing with every possible response to get the result (Win/Lose/Draw)

 Added some media queries for responsiveness